jonas-eschle/analysis-tools/analysis/efficiency/README.md

 Model the efficiencies using Legendre polynomials: the `LegendreEfficiency` class implements a fully correlated n-D model, while `LegendreEfficiency1D` implements independent 1D modelling.
+When loading a Legendre efficiency, the `symmetric-variables` list can be used to set the odd coefficients to zero.

 A full example on how to model a 4D acceptance using Legendre polynomials and then doing a plot is the following: